 Imagine devoting your life savings and years to a start-up brewery, going into deep debt and sleeping on a cot in your brewery, not just because you “live your job”.

 Fast forward seven years.
-You’ve worked hard to build a successful brand, you have 14 employees, and you make award-winning beer for a loyal customer base that has grown so much that you’re building an $ 8 million multi-purpose brewing complex down the road.
+You’ve worked hard to build on how to file bankruptcy on a successful brand, you have 14 employees, and you make award-winning beer for a loyal customer base that has grown so much that you’re building an $ 8 million multi-purpose brewing complex down the road.